-Counselor recruitment for the 2018 camps is now open!
+Counselor Recruitment for 2019 is now open!
 Click here to stay updated on counselor recruitment announcements.

 Deadlines to apply are as follows: